xiyu23/frontend-knowledge-points/keeplearning.md

 function ToArray() {
   return slice(arguments);
 }
-arguments is an Array-like object accessible inside functions that contains the values of the arguments passed to that function.
+`arguments` is an **Array-like object** accessible inside functions that contains the values of the arguments passed to that function.

+**Array-like object** is an object that has indexed access and a `length` property.
+It's not inherited from array.

+arrow function doesn't have `arguments`.

 var list1 = ToArray(1, 2, 3); // [1, 2, 3]
 [ref]https://stackoverflow.com/questions/7056925/how-does-array-prototype-slice-call-work